 The resources industry is a key driver of the Queensland economy and the state's largest export earner.
-It is a diverse industry that supports the needs of other industries and communities across Queensland, Australia and the world through the supply of valuable commodities including coal, coal seam gas, minerals and petroleum.
+It is a diverse industry that supports the needs of other industries and the community through the supply of valuable commodities including coal, coal seam gas, minerals and petroleum.
 Ongoing resource exploration and development is vital to the delivery of employment, infrastructure, skills and prosperity.

-Coal, minerals, petroleum and gas activities are not regulated under the planning Act and as such, are not assessed against the SPP or a local government planning scheme.
+Coal, minerals, petroleum and gas activities are not regulated under the planning Act and as such, are not assessed against the SPP or local government planning schemes.
 However, local planning schemes can identify the location of coal, minerals, petroleum and gas deposits and ensure that the issues and opportunities generated by resources development are considered as part of the planning process.
-This consideration will strengthen opportunities for mutually beneficial co-existence of mining and other developments, and realise maximum benefits for the community.
+This consideration will strengthen opportunities for the mutually beneficial co-existence of mining and other developments.

-Extractive industries (e.g. quarries) are regulated under the planning Act and are assessed against a local planning scheme.
+Extractive industries (e.g. quarries) are regulated under the planning Act and are assessed against local planning schemes.
 The supply of extractive resources such as sand, gravel, rock, clay and soil is essential to the health of the construction industry and the delivery of infrastructure.
 Given the high-volume, low-value nature of extractive resource products, it is generally necessary to source extractive resources close to markets.
-Such locations are often also subject to encroachment from sensitive land uses.
+Such locations are often subject to encroachment from sensitive land uses.

 The state has an interest in ensuring that mining and other resource activities are considered in land use planning because of the economic benefits to Queensland and the contribution to our quality of life.
+The purpose of identifying key resource areas is to protect important extractive resources from incompatible land uses.
+A key resource area is not a development approval for extracting the resource.
 This interest acknowledges that development decisions will require the careful consideration of competing interests.